April 8, 2022

 Having a good grasp of the different types of knowledge will help you understand the strengths and capabilities of your team, and better identify the best ways to share and transfer knowledge among them.
 This, in turn, will stimulate innovation and collaboration, which are both imperative to every company’s long-term success.
 Here, we’ll drill down and examine the most important types of knowledge, alongside some examples to help you understand them better.

 Explicit knowledge, also called expressive knowledge, is deemed the most basic type of knowledge.
 It covers topics that are easy to write down, store, and share at scale, and they are usually recorded in different formats, like manuals, white papers, or books.
-Some good examples of explicit knowledge include your organization’s code of conduct, mental models, financial statements, and marketing analysis reports as they can be easily organized, interpreted, and stored.
+Some good explicit knowledge examples include your organization’s code of conduct, mental models, financial statements, and marketing analysis reports as they can be easily organized, interpreted, and stored.

 While it can be difficult to document and capture this form of knowledge which is a major distinction from the others, implicit knowledge remains shareable and transferable.
 For example, you have an employee with the same task as the others, but he/she executes it more efficiently.
 In other words, this individual may have obtained a different implicit knowledge than the rest of your team members.
 Through proper process documentation, this type of knowledge can be shared with everyone.
 Bottom line, it’s possible for all of your employees to apply this implicit knowledge to their workflow and improve their daily performance.